Truth

 Confidence signals

 Not all answers carry equal certainty.
-Serelora shows confidence levels for every recommendation, distinguishing between high-confidence determinations backed by strong evidence and lower-confidence suggestions that require human judgment.
+Serelora surfaces uncertainty rather than guessing, showing confidence levels for every recommendation—distinguishing high-confidence determinations backed by strong evidence from lower-confidence suggestions that require clinician judgment before anything executes.

 - Visual confidence indicators on every output